MelinaMoraiti/Distributed-Systems-Exercises/README.md

 ## Description

-This project is a Concurrent Server implemented in C that incorporates a Middleware component to manage user interactions and facilitate communication between clients and the server.
-The server offers multiple computational tasks using Remote Procedure Calls (RPC) and serves multiple clients.
+This project is a Concurrent **RPC Server** implemented in C, a **Middleware component (RPC Client)** to manage user interactions and facilitate communication between clients and the server and a **TCP Client** implemented with C Sockets.
+The server offers 3 computational tasks with vectors using Remote Procedure Calls (RPC) and serves multiple clients.
 The architecture includes the following key components:

 - **Server:** The server hosts the procedures implemented for various calculations.
 - **Middleware:** The middleware handles user input, processes requests, and manages the flow of data between clients and the server. **It is the RPC client program that acts as a middleware.**